How To Make a Cute Bag From an Old Cherished T-Shirt

 I like the softness of this t-shirt and I didn’t want to lose that feeling by adding more interfacing.
 I decided to fuse both panels directly to my Dreamy Fusible Fleece, then stitch them together where they overlap.

 I did a test-fuse and found the t-shirt fused beautifully to the fleece.
-But, here’s the exciting part – the fleece allowed the t-shirt to still feel soft like a t-shirt, but more hearty almost like a sweatshirt!
+Here’s the exciting part – the fleece allowed the t-shirt to still feel soft like a t-shirt, but more hearty like a sweatshirt!

 Oh my gosh, I created a sweatshirt-like fabric from a t-shirt.
-It feels soft, but thicker, and has body similar to a sweatshirt.
+It feels soft, but it’s more stubstantial and has body similar to a sweatshirt.
 The combo isn’t stiff, yet this small bag still stands up nicely.
 I really liked the feel of these two together.
 This is a home run in my book.

-I used my new Press Perfect Hot Ruler from Clover (item 7811) to measure, fold and press 1/4″ on the artwork panel in one step.
+I used the Hot Ruler I designed for my Press Perfect line for Clover (item 7811) to measure, fold and press 1/4″ on the artwork panel in one step.
 The grippy surface helped hold and control the t-shirt fabric.